At-a-Glance: Program Overview

 The Role of Branding in the Client Experience Equation

 Client Experience (CX) is often touted as “the new brand” when in reality the two concepts are complementary pieces of the overall equation.
 At its most fundamental level, your firm’s brand defines to the marketplace what you stand for and sets client expectations for the interactions they will have with you.
 How well you live up to those expectations is the measure of the experience you deliver.
 The firms that are most successful at CX understand it is one component of an overall branding framework that starts with defining and building a powerful, differentiating brand.
 In this session, Tim will take a closer look at brand strategy as the foundation for delivering an exceptional client experience, explore how to define and articulate your brand and you will walk away with steps you can take to build a powerful brand to support your CX goals.
-(Tools of the Trade)
+(Tools of the Trade) – Thank you to Silver Sponsor Zweig Group for sponsoring this session.

 How to Engage Top Talent and Prevent Burnout in You and Your Firm